You found our list of the best virtual lunch and learn ideas.

 Pro tip: Instead of sending out mass emails, send messages individually and put a name and personal note like “hey I know you were interested in XYZ topic so wanted to pass this along.”

-Check out our tutorial on making attractive digital invitations.
+Check out our tutorial on making attractive digital invitations for holiday parties.

 2. Nerd Talks